ublue-os/website/docs/images/bazzite/installation.md

 ![image](https://github.com/ublue-os/website/assets/121328689/2aa3773d-4ab6-4520-abe2-fe7c98664e0b)

 Login to Steam **(required for Steam Deck, HTPC, and Handheld PC images)**, and reboot your device when you finish.

-## Wayland and X11

-In short, Wayland and X11 (also known as Xorg or the X Window System) are windowing systems for desktop Linux.

-* Wayland is the default for most of the images and the recommended option for Bazzite.
-* X11 is a legacy windowing system.
-While we recommend to stick with Wayland, there may be scenarios where X11 would have to be used.
-Nvidia GPUs may have issues with Wayland, so for now we default those images to this.

 ## Game on!